joey1463/C3-C4/README.md

 ### Script 69 - Sorghum - Counting DOFs in Differentially Partitioned Genes
 - **Purpose**: Counts Dof.2 motifs in Sorghum, ensuring consistency with similar analyses in Rice.

-### Script 70: Plotting Chromatin Accessibility Tracks of Individual Genes
+### Script 70 - Sorghum - Plotting Chromatin Accessibility Tracks of Individual Genes

 - **Purpose**: This script plots accessible chromatin tracks within mesophyll and bundle sheath cell types for candidate genes in Sorghum.
 It is designed to help visualize differences in chromatin accessibility between these cell types.
 - **Main Functions**: